MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

   No. Thanks to the host separation dynamic that we have in place, there's no way for a maker creating a personal pipeline (in the platform host) to associate an environment that is already associated with a custom host.
 By default, makers don't have permissions to create lightweight personal pipelines in environments already associated with a custom host.
 This means that your current pipelines UX, if in place, won't change.

 > [!IMPORTANT]
 > Makers also don't receive elevated access to environments as a result of this feature.
 Selectable target environments are filtered to include only environments that a maker can already import to.
-This feature ensures that all personal pipelines are stored in the platform host that is accessible to admins, and provides an easier way for makers to self-service their ALM.
+This feature ensures that all personal pipelines are stored in the platform host that is accessible to administrators, and provides an easier way for makers to self-service their ALM.

+### Why can't I select or view certain environments when I create a pipeline?

+The target environment picker filters out any environments that:
+- The current user does not have import-access to, or
+- Are outside of the geographical region that the pipelines host is located in if host-wide setting is disabled (see [Enable cross-geo solution deployments](enable-cross-geo-solution-deployments.md)).

+You also cannot create a pipeline with a target environment that is already associated to the host as a development environment.
+To change an environment's type distinction in a host, you must [navigate to the Deployment Pipeline Configuration app](#accessing-the-deployment-pipeline-configuration-app-from-power-apps), delete the environment record, and recreate it with the desired type.

 ### Why am I seeing an error that states "this environment is already associated with another pipelines host?"